 As I did longer and harder rides, the Velocis bib short’s performance limitations became clear.

 The thin, wide chamois became uncomfortable.
 I started to experience a lot of chaffing along the panty line between my legs.
-And, the chamois stitching created irritation on my rear and left markings on my butt!
+And the chamois stitching irritated my rear and left markings on my butt!

 The inside of the straps at the top of my back got too high on my shoulders, too close to my neck, and seemed to have extra stretch to them.
 I leveraged this extra stretch to pull the straps lower to a more comfortable resting place.

 Alternating between the Velocis and other brands of women’s cycling shorts accentuated the difference between the comfort of the pads.